Paddle in the Wild

-- Light shoes for strolls in and around camp.
+- Light hiking shoes for strolls in and around camp.

-- Sleeping bag.
-Summer rated to at least 0°C. Down is best since it packs better than synthetic.
+- Sleeping bag rated to at least 0°C. Down is best since it packs smaller than synthetic.

 - Sleeping mattress.
-Thin inflatable one is the best as it fits easily inside the boat.
+A thin inflatable one is best as it easily fits inside the boat.

 - 1 litre water bottle.